Dec. 02, 2024

 SCORE

-How we score solar panels, products, and services.Hands-on testing of solar equipment and companies is difficult.
-We examine technical specifications, talk with companies and consider customer reviews to find the best product available.
+How we score solar panels, products, and services.Evaluating solar equipment and companies hands-on is quite challenging.
+We scrutinize technical specifications, consult with manufacturers, and review customer feedback to identify the best products available.

-Read our methodology pageThe SolarEdge Home Battery is very well-rounded in its performance.
-But where it stands out is its unlimited cycle warranty and high round-trip efficiency.
-It falls a bit behind in modularity, price transparency and customer support options.
+Read our methodology pageThe SolarEdge Home Battery combines commendable performance with an unlimited cycle warranty and exceptional round-trip efficiency.
+However, it lacks in areas such as modularity and customer support options.

 Performance